Section 1

 | 4+ | 4+ | Dismember/devastating blow -- Level 4 (fatal) injury |

 A character may choose to defend instead of attacking.
 The defender gains +2D6 to their roll but cannot score any victory points even if they roll more wins.
-Defense is purely protective.
+In tablerp RAW mode, defense still rolls so attackers can be compared against it, but the defender cannot apply a counter-outcome from that defensive roll.

 |---|---|